 Today we have a full day at leisure to explore the self-styled ‘entertainment capital of the world’ which really is everything you expect it to be.
 It’s an almost surreal apparition growing out of the desert!
 It’s where the world’s most renowned sights and cities such as Venice, Paris, New York and even the Pyramids have been recreated in such detail.
 This evening why not take in a show?
 Always amongst the most impressive in the world, you are assured of a memorable night whichever one you choose.

 Today we leave Las Vegas driving through the barren Mojave Desert.
 Our route skirts the famous Edwards Air Force base, before climbing even higher through the mountains of the Sierra Nevada.
 On reaching the peak, literally from one minute to the next the climate changes from the burning heat of the desert to temperate grasslands and forest as we cross the Tehachapi Pass and travel through the vast fertile plains of the San Joaquin Valley.
+This evening we stay at the three-star Yosemite Southgate Hotel, with continental breakfast, located just outside Yosemite National Park

 This morning we enter the park and drive through incredible scenery to Yosemite Valley itself where we are confronted by one of the most staggering views in the USA: a deep, lushly forested valley encircled by the steely grey vastness of sheer granite cliffs and domes rising by over 4,000ft on all sides, bisected by some of the highest waterfalls in North America.
 Dominated by the granite monolith of El Capitan on one side and the instantly recognisable Half Dome on the other, it is impossible not to find your heart touched by this overwhelming natural grandeur.
-We then continue to Sonora staying overnight in the Best Western Plus Sonora Oaks for one night.
+We then continue to Sonora staying overnight in the Best Western Plus Sonora Oaks for one night with breakfast.

 And don’t forget the Haight-Ashbury district and the ‘Summer of Love’ for which San Francisco is still famous today.
 Alternatively, there’s an optional trip to visit Muir Woods, a US National Monument, which contains a unique 560-acre stand of giant 300-foot high Coast Redwoods.
 The trip also visits the quaint artists’ colony of Sausalito.